nakulmitra/java-interview-questions/README.md

 System.out.println(sum); // Output: 12
 ```

-### How do you sort a list of strings in reverse alphabetical order?
+### How do we sort a list of strings in reverse alphabetical order?

 ```java
 List<String> names = List.of("Apple", "Mango", "Banana");